-Got too many weeds competing with your garden or fostering problem insects?
-Tackle them — and keep your garden chemical-free — with these techniques for weeding your garden naturally.
+Got too many weeds competing with your garden?
+Tackle them — and keep your growing space chemical-free — with these techniques for weeding your garden naturally.

 Use your hands

 There are ways to turn hand-weeding into less of a chore: Use a weeding or soil knife to make unearthing weeds a breeze, and grab knee pads or a kneeling pad to make kneeling more comfortable while you’re working.
 Know, too, that weeds slip out of damp soil more easily than dry, so hold off until after it’s rained or you’ve given the garden a good watering.